-Large farms owned by speculators who hired laborers to work the land capital, bonanza farms could purchase better farm equipment, including hay mowers and threshing machines, that increased production.
+Large farms owned by speculators who hired laborers to work the land.

+Speculators in large Midwestern cities like Chicago invested in farms that covered thousands of acres in Minnesota and the Dakotas.
+Many bonanza farms were sponsored by railroad companies, which meant that they could secure better shipping rates for their crops than independent farmers.
+Since they had sufficient capital, bonanza farms could purchase better farm equipment, including hay mowers and threshing machines, that increased production.
 They hired migrant laborers who traveled from farm to farm to operate these machines, harvesting wheat and other crops for urban markets.
 Many would-be landowners who were lured westward by the promise of cheap land through the Homestead Act became migrant workers on bonanza farms instead, working land owned by others, for wages.